nextcloud/news/README.rst

 ------
 App is not finished yet and in rewrite.

-If the first kinda working version is available it will be mentioned in this readme.
+When the first kinda working version is available it will be mentioned in this readme.

 Roadmap